m-cat/over/README.md

 * Floating-point numeric type.
 * Arrays where different types are allowed.
 * Field names have to be in quotes, e.g. `"name": "Johnny"` instead of `name: "Johnny"`.
 It's verbose and not ergonomic.
-* Finally, no support for comments is a dealbreaker.
+* No support for comments is a dealbreaker.
 Some JSON implementations allow them, but it's not standard.

-JSON and other options are also lacking many of the features that I'm interested in, such as the ability to define variables and the concept of object parents.
+JSON and other options are also lacking many of the features that I'm interested in, such as variables, the concept of object parents, file includes, and so on.

 ## What about YAML/others?